Rabies in animals: Dogs

 Rabies has a long history of association with dogs.
 The first written record of rabies is in the Codex of Eshnunna (c.
 1930 BC), which dictates that the owner of a dog showing symptoms of rabies should take preventive measure against bites.
 If a person was bitten by a rabid dog and later died, the owner was fined heavily.

-Almost all of the human deaths attributed to rabies are due to rabies transmitted by dogs in countries where dog vaccination programs are not sufficiently developed to stop the spread of the virus.
+Rabies is still very common in countries in Africa, Asia, and South America.
+Dogs are the most likely animals to contract and transfer the disease to humans in these countries.
+Rabid dogs cause up to 98% of the human fatalities to the disease.
+However, in countries in North America and Europe, where the disease has been controlled, dogs only make up 5% of reported cases.

+The incubation period from rabies in dogs can be anywhere from a week to several months.
+Many dogs develop dumb rabies which can go ignored and many other dogs die before being diagnosed.
+Symptoms of the disease in dogs include, personality changes, raised temperature, dilated pupils, a nictitating membrane, and excessive salivation.

+Foxes

+Rabies is endemic throughout most of the world, though incubation time and antigen types shift depending on its host.
+Arctic rabies is a specific strain of Rabies lyssavirus that is most closely phylogenetically related to a separate strand halfway down the world in India and has an incubation period that can last up to six months, comparable to that of the virus in humans.
+It is very rarely studied due to difficulties in lab cultivation and in finding samples, but studies have shown unique antigenic variants in different hosts, most commonly the arctic fox, Vulpes lagopus, a highly dense species.
+Though this strain is claimed to be less pathogenic to humans, that may be a correlation to low exposure rates rather than a physiological fact.

 Horses

 Rabies can be contracted in horses if they interact with rabid animals in their pasture, usually through being bitten (e.g. by vampire bats) on the muzzle or lower limbs.
 Signs include aggression, incoordination, head-pressing, circling, lameness, muscle tremors, convulsions, colic and fever.
 Horses that experience the paralytic form of rabies have difficulty swallowing, and drooping of the lower jaw due to paralysis of the throat and jaw muscles.
 Incubation of the virus may range from 2–9 weeks.
-Death often occurs within 4–5 days of infection of the virus.
-There are no effective treatments for rabies in horses.
-Veterinarians recommend an initial vaccination as a foal at three months of age, repeated at one year and given an annual booster.
+In a study done on 21 horses with rabies, death occurred within 1-7 days with an average time of survival of 4.47 days.
+It is currently recommended for horses to receive a yearly vaccine; however, in a study done on 93 horses, it was discovered that the rabies vaccine could provide prolonged immunity to the virus for up to eight years.